 In the minutes that followed, we exchanged notes about what we had learned so far.
 I had little to offer except informing her which way NOT to go.
 After pushing her way through the boulders, she collected her pack and poles, which were too cumbersome to carry as she passed through the vise.
 Then, turning to continue her descent, she wished me good luck.

-I let a few minutes pass to make sure enough space was cleared, and then I turned my attention to the boulder problem.
-I took off my pack and tried to squeeze my body through, but I was too large.
+I let a few minutes pass to make sure enough space cleared between us and then turned my attention to the boulder problem.
+Taking off my pack, I tried to squeeze my body through, but I was too large.
 Hey to be fair, the lady was very tiny.
 It’s not that I’m enormous, come on.
 So, my only option was to climb up and over them.
 It wasn’t easy.
-There were few fingerholds and fewer footholds for that matter, and eventually I ended up splaying myself over one of the boulders with all four extremities searching for grip.
+There were few fingerholds and fewer footholds, and eventually I ended up splaying myself over one of the boulders with all four extremities searching for grip.
 I imagined it looked like something out of a Wile E. Coyote cartoon.
 It wasn’t pretty, but I successfully shimmied the slab and before long, was on my way up the final leg of the ascent.

 After reaching the summit, I decided to head over to a little-known peak called Sawtooth, which required some bushwacking.
 I could have done without it, really, but I was trying to gauge if it would be worth it to summit Morgan too.
 It wasn’t.
 By the time I reached Sawtooth, it was getting late, and I knew I wanted to go back to Percival and see the caves, because that would be a new experience.
 Having already climbed Morgan twice before, I didn’t need to see it again.
 The caves on the other hand were a different matter.